santhosh-tekuri/jsonschema/README.md

 exit-code is 1, if there are any validation errors

+`jv` can also validate yaml files.
+It also accepts schema from yaml files.

 ## Validating YAML Documents

 since yaml supports non-string keys, such yaml documents are rendered as invalid json documents.